Responsible Investment & Corporate Social Responsibility

 ESG factors of our investment decisions

-Finally, as we are driven by continuously improving and challenging our fully systematic investment process, we are similarly committed to continuously improving and challenging our responsible investing principles.
-We actively engage with clients, peers and relevant industry bodies (such as PRI, SBAI and AIMA) to embrace and promote best practices, innovations, and developments for the benefit of all our stakeholders.
+As Quantica is driven by continuously improving and challenging its fully systematic investment process, it is equally dedicated to refining and challenging its approach to Responsible Investment.
+Quantica actively engages with clients, peers and relevant industry bodies (such as PRI, SBAI and AIMA) to embrace and promote best practices related to Responsible Investment in the context of alternative investment and trend-following CTA portfolios for the benefit of all its stakeholders.

 Policy on Responsible Investment